 SSI Surveillance Method

-In Switzerland, a first multicenter surveillance system for SSI was developed in the mid-1990s.
-The system was developed according to the principles of the US National Nosocomial Infections Surveillance (NNIS) system, currently known as the National Healthcare Safety Network (NHSN).19-23 It is described in details in a previous publication.8 Full documentation of the surveillance methodology is available for participating hospitals on the Swissnoso website.14
+In Switzerland, the first multicenter surveillance system for SSI was developed in the mid-1990s.
+The system was developed according to the principles of the US National Nosocomial Infections Surveillance (NNIS) system, currently known as the National Healthcare Safety Network (NHSN)19–23 and is described in detail in a previous publication.8 Full documentation of the surveillance methodology is available for participating hospitals on the Swissnoso website.14

-Since 2014, starting with the 2011 data, when participation in the programme became mandatory, the Swiss National Association for the Development of Quality in Hospitals and Clinics (ANQ) is openly publishing the surveillance results by hospital, including their names, NNIS/NHSN adjusted SSI rates, and quality of surveillance as rated during onsite visits.24
+Since 2014, starting with the 2011 data, when participation in the program became mandatory, the Swiss National Association for the Development of Quality in Hospitals and Clinics (ANQ) has openly publishing the surveillance results by hospital, including their names, NNIS/NHSN-adjusted SSI rates, and quality of surveillance as rated during onsite visits.24

 Validation of Participating Hospitals

-Since October 1, 2012, we validated structure and process of SSI surveillance and SSI outcome data during dedicated validation visits for all hospitals required to participate in the program nationwide using a standardized data collection form.
-Hospitals were visited on-site by one of three specifically trained investigators (two registered nurses, one physician) and profound knowledge of the Swissnoso SSI surveillance methodology.
+Using data collected since October 1, 2012, we validated the structure and process of SSI surveillance as well as SSI outcome data during dedicated validation visits for all hospitals required to participate in the program nationwide using a standardized data collection form.
+Hospitals were visited on site by 1 of 3 specifically trained investigators (2 registered nurses and 1 physician) with profound knowledge of the Swissnoso SSI surveillance methodology.

 Surveillance Structure and Process Assessment

-On-site structured interviews and observations of the surveillance process were performed with all persons involved in SSI surveillance, regardless of education, background and the percentage of full-time equivalents ascribed for surveillance.
+On-site structured interviews and observations of the surveillance process were performed with all persons involved in SSI surveillance, regardless of education, background, or the percentage of full-time equivalents ascribed for surveillance.

-A weighted score was attributed according to a structured questionnaire that was developed based on existing literature and expert consensus, and covered training of persons performing the surveillance, work environment (including understaffing), potential conflicts of interest, data sources for patient selection, completeness of inclusion, completeness of required medical information (for diagnosis of SSI, during hospitalization and after discharge), quality of post-discharge surveillance, presence and type of medical supervision, and losses to follow up (attrition bias) (Table 1 and Supplemental Tables S1, S2 and S3).
-In case of different teams performing SSI surveillance at different sites or units of a hospital (e.g. pediatric surgery, abdominal surgery or cardiac surgery), each team was assessed separately and a score was attributed to each team.
+A weighted score was attributed according to a structured that was developed based on existing literature and expert consensus.
+The questionnaire covered training of persons performing the surveillance, work environment (including understaffing), potential conflicts of interest, data sources for patient selection, completeness of inclusion, completeness of required medical information (for diagnosis of SSI, during hospitalization and after discharge), quality of postdischarge surveillance, presence and type of medical supervision, and losses to follow-up (ie, attrition bias) (Table 1 and Supplemental Tables S1, S2, and S3).
+When different teams performed SSI surveillance at different sites or units of a hospital (eg, pediatric surgery, abdominal surgery, or cardiac surgery), each team was assessed separately and a score was attributed to each team.

 SSI Outcome Validation

-Patient records of electronic case report forms (eCRFs) submitted between January 1, 2009 and October 31, 2015 were eligible for review.
-A random sample of ten patient records from all cases and all types of surgeries that were submitted by the respective hospital (irrespective of the presence or absence of SSI; Dataset A) and five additional randomly selected patient records with SSI per hospital from all cases and all types of surgeries with originally reported infection that were submitted by the respective hospital (Dataset B) were drawn.
+Patient records of electronic case report forms (eCRFs) submitted between January 1, 2009, and October 31, 2015, were eligible for review.
+A random sample of 10 patient records was drawn from all cases and all types of surgeries that were submitted by each respective hospital, irrespective of the presence or absence of SSI (Dataset A).
+In addition, for each hospital, 5 records of patients with SSI were randomly selected from all cases and all types of surgeries with originally reported infections that were submitted by the respective hospital (Dataset B).

-Patient records were reviewed by the validators with assistance by on-site participants and checked against eCRFs and paper CRFs.
+Patient records were reviewed by the validators with assistance from on-site participants and were checked against eCRFs and paper CRFs.
 The outcome determination by the independent investigator was regarded as the gold standard.
-All cases with infection, all misclassifications (false-positive and false-negative) and all questionable cases needing further clarification were reviewed and resolved with one or two additional senior investigators (MCE, NT).
+All cases with infection, all misclassifications (false positive and false negative), and all questionable cases needing further clarification were reviewed and resolved by consensus with 1 or 2 additional senior investigators (M.C.E. and N.T.).

 Statistical Analysis